 4. Social Media Marketing for Coaches

-Social Media is time-consuming and can be very demanding when used by itself.
-However, as an amplification tool and part of a repurposing strategy it can find a comfortable space in your client attraction strategy.
+As an amplification tool and part of a repurposing strategy, Social Media can find a comfortable space in your client attraction strategy.
 Every platform has its rules and used correctly it can yield some early leads before everything else picks up momentum.
-However how well it does depends entirely on your existing network or ability to boost reach with ads.1.
-Instagram, Facebook, and TikTok
+However, how well it does depends entirely on your existing network or ability to boost reach with ads.

 Instagram is probably the best social media platform to sell coaching right now.

 A lot of older and younger people are there.
 Stats from 2022 show that 50% of IG users are younger than 34 and the other 50% are older.
 This is quite different to TikTok where 48% are younger than 29.
 The great thing is that with the onset of reels on IG, Facebook business page stories and Youtube shorts, you can reuse Reels and/or TikToks all over.

 However, be aware that it takes a long time to build a following organically and reach is not great if you cannot afford to pay for visibility.
 But when used alongside other strategies, social media can boost the number of leads and clients.